How to Apply for Medical Laboratory Technology

 June 1st - FALL START

-Placement Test and REQUIRED prerequisite courses
+REQUIRED prerequisite and support courses

 The following general education courses must be completed prior to enrollment into major core courses: